India considers narrowing lockdown to coronavirus hotspots

 More than 80% of the positive cases of the coronavirus have been traced to 62 districts — less than 10% of India’s landmass — according to government data.

-These are concentrated in Maharashtra, home to financial capital Mumbai, Delhi and Tamil Nadu, Telangana and Kerala.
+These are concentrated in the western state of Maharashtra, home to financial capital Mumbai, Delhi and the southern states of Tamil Nadu, Telangana and Kerala.

 Many parts of the country have not reported a single case.